follow

 Farming the New River Lowlands

 In the southern part of the New River Gorge, near Hinton, WV, the river, mountains, and forest are quite different than in the deepest areas near Fayetteville.
 Instead of steep cliffs and a narrow river, you’ll find flat bottomland surrounding a wide river.
+These bottomlands allowed for easier farming, hunting, and transportation.

+But make no mistake, even in the southern section living in the New River Gorge was never easy.
 During the colonization of the United States, most pioneers in search of flat suitable farmland passed through West Virginia, heading west.
 But some hardy souls stayed and established subsistence farms, growing just enough to meet the needs of their families, unable to grow cash crops.

 Reference and Additional Resource